 Blipbr uses an internal movement sensor to sense when any movement occurs.

-If Blipbr senses movement, it takes a series of GPS locations and if it has moved sufficiently far enough, it begins a trip, and sends a message to the App that a trip has begun.
+If Blipbr senses movement, it records a series of GPS locations and if it has moved sufficiently far enough (250m), it begins a trip, and sends a message to the App that a trip has begun.

-The device icon (Map) and name (Devices list) will turn green to show that the device is in a trip.
+The device icon (Map) and name (Devices list) will turn green to show that the device is on a trip.

 Blipbr will wait 5 minutes after the last movement to check that the trip has ended, and then end the trip (deducting the additional 5 minutes!)